couchbaselabs/docs-ng/content/couchbase-manual-2.2/using-the-rest-api.markdown

 on a bucket in Couchbase Web Console or via `cbepctl flush_param`.

-For information about changing this setting in the Web Console, see [Viewing Data Buckets](couchbase-manual-ready.html#couchbase-admin-web-console-data-buckets).
-For information about flushing data buckets via REST, see [Flushing a Bucket](couchbase-manual-ready.html#couchbase-admin-restapi-flushing-bucket).
+For information about changing this setting in the Web Console, see [Viewing Data Buckets](#couchbase-admin-web-console-data-buckets).
+For information about flushing data buckets via REST, see [Flushing a Bucket](#couchbase-admin-restapi-flushing-bucket).

 The `doFlush` operation empties the contents of the specified bucket, deleting all stored data.
 The operation will only succeed if flush is enabled on